The popular Maine Coon is an expensive cat to purchase and there is a valid reason for their high price. We explain what you might pay and why.

 After this, you should take your Maine Coon for booster vaccinations on an annual basis.
 If you combine the boosters with an annual health check the cost should be around $150.

-The cost of neutering or spaying your Maine Coon
+Cost of neutering or spaying your Maine Coon

 The cost of the male’s operation costs approximately $200 whilst for a female it is $300.

-The price of regular flea, worm and tick treatments
+The price of regular flea, worm and tick treatments for your Maine Coon

 It is a good idea to treat cats for these things on a monthly basis.
 Your vet can provide the tablets and treatments you need with the correct dosage for your cat’s weight.
 Expect these to cost you around $80 per year.